jianer123/plotly.py/python/3d-axes.md

-3D figures have an attribute in `layout` called `scene`, which contains attributes such as `xaxis`, `yaxis` and `zaxis` parameters, in order to set the range, title, ticks, color etc. of the axes.
+3D figures have an attribute in `layout` called `scene`, which contains attributes such as `xaxis`, `yaxis` and `zaxis` parameters, in order to set the range, self, ticks, color etc. of the axes.

 For creating 3D charts, see [this page](https://plotly.com/python/3d-charts/).